nebari-dev/nebari-docs/docs/docs/community/style-guide.md

 - **Use second person** instead of first person.
 Address the reader directly with "you" instead of "the user/they".
 For example, "In this tutorial, you learn how to use Dask from within Nebari".
 - If *absolutely necessary* - use first person plural like "we recommend."
 - Prefer **present tense**.
 For example: "nebari-config.yaml is created." instead of "nebari-config.yaml will be created".
 - Use **active voice** throughout the documentation.
-For example: "" instead of "."
+For example: "Save the file" instead of "The file is saved".
-- If necessary, always capitalized \*_use gender-neutral pronouns_.
+- If necessary, always capitalized **use gender-neutral pronouns**.
 - **Avoid unnecessary jargon, memes, jokes** or any other type of content that will not be widely applicable for a global audience.
 - **Avoid abbreviations** like "e.g.", "i.e.", and "etc.".
 Use full words like "for example", "that is", and "and so on" respectively.
 - Use **serial commas**, also known as Oxford comma.
 For example: "Nebari brand uses purple, yellow, and green."
 - Leave **only one black space between sentences**.
-- Break long lines in code snippets with "`\`" for better readability.
+- **Break up long lines in code snippets** with "`\`" for better readability.
 For example, see the code block in [Automatic DNS provision](../how-tos/domain-registry#automatic-dns-provision).

 ### Date and time